Systemd

 Learn more:

-Systemd has a range of commands to interact with the systemd components.
-Have a look at the systemd commands page to see them all and learn about their purpose.
+Systemd has a wide range of commands to interact with the individual systemd components.
+As the list is long, have a look at the overview of systemd commands to see them all, their purpose, and when they were introduced.

 Relevant cheat sheets: